mchan7841/search_algorithms/README.md

 ### Conclusion

 Uniform cost search achieved the same results as breadth-first search mainly because in this case, the cost of each move for this game is always 1 no matter what.
 This makes uniform cost search act the same as breadth-first search.
 The slight difference in explored states can be attributed to the way the priority queue handled comparisons for states with the same cost rather than doing first in first out.
-TODO

 # Heuristic Search Algorithms